connorheyz/online-notes/md-articles/ap-comp-gov/482-492-Notes-Nigeria.md

  - They are taking steps.
 2011 and 2015's national elections were far cleaner.

 ## Sovereignty, Authority, and Power
 Nigeria has very polarizing and opposing views on how the government should be run.
-The leaders and citizens can't agree on
+The leaders and citizens can't agree on who rules and how.
+This is known as the **national question**.
+### Constitutionalism
+nigeria's first constitution was written in 1917
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxNTM0NTYzNl19
+eyJoaXN0b3J5IjpbNjc4MzI5Nzg1XX0=
 -->